ScriptJayT/ScriptJayT/README.md

 Not too bad, if I say so myself.

-⚡Fun fact: I use words professionaly as I am also a copywriter for my company.<br>
+⚡Fun fact: I use words professionaly as a copywriter.<br>
-Only Dutch and English ones though.
+Just Dutch and English ones though.

 ## My Work Environment 💻